 Unless you recently won Euromillions or you’re a king pin class-A drugs smuggler (white powder being your thing), you’ll no doubt wince at the bill for a week’s skiing, especially if you’ve a family in tow.
 But it doesn’t have to be that way.

-The pandemic meant that most of us didn’t get our annual Alpine fix in 2020, and post-Brexit and post-pandemic a lot of the usual haunts simply aren’t going to feel the same in any case.
+The pandemic meant that most of us didn’t get our annual Alpine fix in 2020 or even 2021, and post-Brexit and post-pandemic a lot of the usual haunts simply aren’t going to feel the same in any case.
 So if you’re willing to look at things through new ski-goggles, you could find a new way to do things.
 And it’ll be cheaper too.
 Way cheaper.

-Just by tweaking your plans, and maybe your expectations, you can save a fortune on a skiing holiday this winter.
+Just by tweaking your plans, and maybe your expectations, you can save a fortune on a skiing holiday this ski season.

 Before you scrabble for your atlas (and by atlas of course I mean Google Maps) I’ll break the suspense, Slovenia is sort of middle south Europe, two o’clock from Italy.
 And it’s that lack of name recognition that means, as a ski destination, it manages to stay under the radar.